-In my mind’s eye I see an image of the sun’s rays rising to meet a masiff.
+In my mind’s eye, I see an image of the sun’s rays rising to meet a masiff.
 Hungry shafts of dawn-light falling on granite blades of mountain and moss.
 I too am eager to set foot and boot and bone on it and in it, to set my senses on nature.
 It is in nature that I feel truly hushed, seen, found and grounded.

 Walking is my axis mundi.
 There is a freedom on the trail, labels disappear and job titles are tossed aside, we are hikers, explorers, adventurers, equals.
-I haven’t always being physically able to take part in hiking however.
-Between the age of 28 and 35 I spent most of my days in my home crippled by excruciating pain from which I was told I would never recover.
+I haven’t always been physically able to take part in hiking, however.
+Between the age of 28 and 35, I spent most of my days in my home crippled by excruciating pain from which I was told I would never recover.
 The 500 pain killers I took each month only served to give me a window of perhaps two hours a day with which to spend time with my young daughter and husband.
 There was no pressure to ‘make the most of it’, honestly!

 So what to do in times like this?
-Well sometimes when we are unable to venture out into nature we need to bring the outdoors indoors.
-I started to live vicariously through artists, writers and musicians.
+Well, sometimes when we are unable to venture out into nature we need to bring the outdoors indoors.
+I started to live vicariously through artists, writers, and musicians.
 Some would argue, as the narrator in Proust’s, ‘the prisoner’ espoused that, “the only true voyage of discovery…would be not to visit strange lands but to possess other eyes, to behold the universe through the eyes of another, of a hundred others and to behold the hundred universes that each of them beholds”.
 I don’t completely agree with this but it did temporarily satiate the desire to escape my restrictive reality.

-However when, as often happened, pain levels were too high to read or even listen to an audio book I found simply gazing out of my bedroom window onto the ever changing scene of woodland and wildlife brought me to a place of momentary peace and restoration.
+However, when, as often happened, pain levels were too high to read or even listen to an audiobook I found simply gazing out of my bedroom window onto the ever-changing scene of woodland and wildlife brought me to a place of momentary peace and restoration.

 Claire Marsden @occulife

-I’m a qualified occupational therapist with a passion for nature, mindfulness and well-being.
+I’m a qualified occupational therapist with a passion for nature, mindfulness, and well-being.
 I have a painful chronic illness that I’m learning to navigate life with, my second after recovering from a previous illness three years ago.
 I guess I’m a bit of an expert at living life with ill-health!
 I hope my thoughts will be of some use to people on their own journeys to well-being.